Water Tower (band): For the Owls (2020-2022)

 In 2017 Feinstein met Joe “Juice” Berglund working in his neighbor's yard and asked him to join the band on fiddle and bass.
-Berglund is a self-taught musician who had been travelling the country and living out of his car prior to that.
+Berglund is a self-taught musician who had been traveling the country and living out of his car prior to that.
 A year later the band met Joanne Ledesma who would become their manager.
 Tommy Drinkard met Feinstein by chance when he was invited to a jam at his house.
 He stuck around and became the band's banjo player in 2019 after taking lessons from Feinstein.
 Drinkard's first gig with Water Tower was the 2019 Huck Finn Jubilee, which Feinstein also performed as MC for.
 By 2020 Berglund and Drinkard would replace Daggatt, Norris, and Selick as the main line up, although the others would continue to play in Water Tower occasionally.

 During the COVID-19 pandemic in 2020 the trio continued the practice of busking on the street to practice and make money.
 They also started streaming online every day to build their fan base.
 One of their online livestreams was a show hosted by Feinstein and Drinkard called Producing the Internet during which they would invite their fans to participate in the songwriting process with them.
 They played the virtual Topanga Banjo & Fiddle Contest & Folk Festival that year and Drinkard won first place in the intermediate banjo category.